emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 ### Group Coercion
 Intimidation\
 Constant\
-When you Coerce, you can compare your Intimidation check result to the Will DCs of four targets instead of one.
+When you Coerce, you can compare your Intimidation check result to the Wisdom Defense DCs of four targets instead of one.
 It’s possible to get a different degree of success for each target.

 ### Group Impression
 Diplomacy\